t-shoemaker/2024_dtl_lm-interpretability/chapters/08_bert.md

 shap_values.loc[(500,)].idxmax(axis = 0)
 ```

-See the subwords?
-And note, too, the integers before each token: those are a
+You may see subwords here.
+And note, too, the integers before each token: those
-token's index position in the blurb.
+are a token's index position in the blurb.

 We'll address this information later on, but first, let's think a little more
 high-level.
 Below, we find tokens that consistently have the highest SHAP